How to Generate Leads Through LinkedIn

 REMEMBER: TARGETED LISTS = MORE SALES

-Tip 3: Have a killer Linkedin profile
+Tip 3: Have a great Linkedin profile

 View your Linkedin profile as a first impression.